Band-Passes and Long Virtual Knot Concordance: The Band-Pass Invariant

 \begin{theorem} If $K_1$ and $K_2$ are obtained from one another by a sequence of extended Reidemeister moves and band pass moves, then:

 \end{theorem} \begin{proof} It suffices to prove the theorem when $K_1$ and $K_2$ differ by a single band pass move.
-Let $D_1, D_2$ represent Gauss diagrams for the long virtual knots on the left, right, respectively, of a band-pass in Figure \ref{fig_band_pass}. $D_1$ and $D_2$ differ in a set $\Delta=\{\alpha,\beta,\gamma,\delta\}$ containing exactly four arrows.
+Let $D_1, D_2$ represent Gauss diagrams for the long virtual knots on the left, right, respectively, of a band-pass move in Figure \ref{fig_band_pass}. $D_1$ and $D_2$ differ in a set $\Delta=\{\alpha,\beta,\gamma,\delta\}$ containing exactly four arrows.
 Here we use the same name for the arrow in $D_1$ and the arrow in $D_2$ obtained by toggling the direction and sign of that arrow.

 Suppose $D_1'<D_1$ is any pair of intersecting arrows. $D_1'$ can contain none, one, or two arrows from $\Delta$.
 If none, then $D_1'$ contributes equally to both sides of Equation \ref{eqn}.
 Contributions for the other cases depend upon how the arrows of $\Delta$ are configured in the Gauss diagram.
-The two band-passes in Figure \ref{fig_band_pass} have five essentially different ways in which the depicted arc ends may be connected to form a single component, up to change of orientation.
+The two band-pass moves in Figure \ref{fig_band_pass} have five essentially different ways in which the depicted arc ends may be connected to form a single component, up to change of orientation.
+The number of cases may be reduced from five to three by noting that an $\Omega 2$ move converts the fourth and fifth configurations into the first and second, respectively.
 For each configuration, the point at infinity for $K_1$ may be chosen on any of the four dashed connecting arcs.
 Figure \ref{fig_config} shows one choice; other choices follow similarly.

 Consider all subdiagrams of $D_1$ and $D_2$ containing exactly two arrows from $\Delta$.
 Consulting Figure \ref{fig_config}, one can verify that the total contribution of such subdiagrams to Equation \ref{eqn} is the same on both sides.
 For example, in the top configuration the pairs $\alpha,\gamma$ and $\gamma,\delta$ each contribute 1 to each side of Equation \ref{eqn} to give a total contribution of $0$ on each side.